-(ii) any occasional transaction that the designated person carries out with, for or on behalf of the customer or that the [firm] assists the customer to carry out."
+(ii) any occasional transaction that the designated person carries out with, for or on behalf of the customer or that the [Firm] assists the customer to carry out."

-Firms should take adequate measures to establish the source of wealth and source of funds which are to be used in the business relationship in order to satisfy themselves that they do not handle the proceeds of corruption or other criminal activity.
+Firms should take adequate measures to establish the source of wealth and source of funds, which are to be used in the business relationship in order to satisfy themselves that they do not handle the proceeds of corruption or other criminal activity.

-The measures which firms should take to establish a PEP's source of wealth and source of funds will depend on the degree of risk associated with the business relationship.
-Firms should verify the source of wealth and the source of funds based on reliable and independent data, documents or information where the risk associated with the PEP relationship is particularly high.
+The measures, which Firms should take to establish a PEP's source of wealth and source of funds will depend on the degree of risk associated with the business relationship.
+Firms should verify the source of wealth and the source of funds based on reliable and independent data, documents or information.

-When determining the source of wealth and source of funds, the firms should, at least consider:
+When determining the source of wealth and source of funds, Firms should, at least consider: